-Under multimodal bill of lading, one document covers all the modes of transport that a carrier uses.
+Under the multimodal bill of lading, one document covers all the modes of transport that a carrier uses.

-A multimodal BOL has following advantages:
+A multimodal BOL has the following advantages:

 1. Covers the movement of one shipment from start to the end using more than one transportation method without breaking up the unit load.

-2. Convenient for both, exporter and importer as the parties need to take care of only one document.
+2. Convenient for both exporter and importer as the parties need to take care of only one document.

-3. Results in cost saving as well as time savings.
+3. Results in cost-saving as well as time savings.

 Multimodal bill of lading uses at least two different modes of shipment, such as sea and land.
-While, through BOL has one mode of transportation (usually water), but the legs are distinct, such as inland and ocean.
+While through BOL has one mode of transportation (usually water), but the legs are distinct, such as inland and ocean.